A+

 Cost Of Living Quick Facts

-• The cost of living in Lawrenceville is 1% higher than the national average
+• The cost of living in Lawrenceville is equal to the national average

 • Lawrenceville housing is 4% higher than the national average